Civil War Washington Teacher Fellows Program

 - Learn about the contraband camps and Emancipation Day as you follow Lincoln’s commute to and from the Old Soldier’s Home on a hill north of the city; and

 - Visit historic Anacostia and the beautiful home of Frederick Douglass as he helped raise up the formerly enslaved during and after Reconstruction.

 Come away from your week in Washington with: a virtual knapsack of digital tools and resources; lasting connections with a national network of fellow teachers and museum educators; the oratory skills to get your students on their feet performing speeches by Lincoln and Douglass; comfort taking students on content-driven experiential learning adventures; and excitement about using classroom drama to help historic characters come alive!

 Session I schedule for local commuters: June 19 - 24, 2016

 Session II schedule for national boarders: July 10 - 15, 2016

 Free, including housing and travel, for qualifying teachers*

-- Applicants will be notified of their status no later than April 25, 2016.
+Application deadline has past.
+Applicants will be notified of their status no later than April 25, 2016.

 * The Catherine B. Reynolds Foundation Civil War Washington Teacher Fellows 2016 and 2017 Programs are funded through a research grant from the Institute of Museum and Library Services, enabling Ford’s Theatre Society to offer these programs at no cost to participants.
 In return, participating teachers will participate in research conducted by Ford’s Theatre Society over the course of a calendar year by providing written feedback and video of classroom teaching, contributing to monthly virtual meetings, and sharing related teaching and learning practices with one another and the greater online educator community.